 The most important thing you can do during your workout is to drink water.
 I like to keep a big water bottle on my bike to remind myself to drink often.
 I usually will take a sip during every break, instead of waiting for the instructor to call out a water break.

-If I'm doing a longer ride or run (I define this as something over an hour), I'll also like to have an electrolyte drink with me like Nuun as well as a small snack, like a banana or energy gels.
 I've found that eating during a workout takes a lot of practice - both with actually eating while running or cycling, as well as finding out what works well for your body.

 When and What to Eat After a Peloton Class